dhedey/preinterpret/README.md

 ### Heightened sensibility

-Using preinterpret partially mitigates some common issues when writing declarative macros.
+Using preinterpret partially mitigates some common areas of confusion when writing declarative macros.

-#### Cartesian zip confusion
+#### Cartesian metavariable expansion errors

-The declarative macro evaluator zips metavariables together, but sometimes you wish to loop over to separate meta-variables at once - but this [gives an unhelpful error message](https://github.com/rust-lang/rust/issues/96184#issue-1207293401).
+Sometimes you wish to output some loop over one meta-variable, whilst inside the loop of a non-parent meta-variable - in other words, you expect to create a cartesian product across these variables.
+But the macro evaluator only supports zipping of meta-variables of the same length, and [gives an unhelpful error message](https://github.com/rust-lang/rust/issues/96184#issue-1207293401).

 The classical wisdom is to output an internal `macro_rules!` definition to handle the inner output of the cartesian product [as per this stack overflow post](https://stackoverflow.com/a/73543948), but this isn't very intuitive.

-Standard use of preinterpret avoids this problem entirely.
-The example under the readability demonstrates this.
-If written without preinterpret, the iteration of the generics in `#impl_generics` and `#my_type` wouldn't be compatible with the iteration over `$trait`.
+Standard use of preinterpret avoids this problem entirely, as demonstrated by the first readability example.
+If written out natively without preinterpret, the iteration of the generics in `#impl_generics` and `#my_type` wouldn't be compatible with the iteration over `$trait`.

 #### Eager macro confusion